magsimal/BlauClan/README.md

 ```

 Replace `OWNER` in `docker-compose.deploy.yml` with your GitHub username or organisation.
-Ensure your `.env` file also defines `GEONAMES_USER` so the backend can access GeoNames.
+Ensure `docker-compose.deploy.yml` defines `GEONAMES_USER` so the backend can access GeoNames.

 ### Running Backend Tests